 The SCC agreed that there is a duty of good faith when exercising a contractual discretionary power.
 It cannot be used unreasonably.
 The Court said that the use of discretion is unreasonable when such use is in no way connected to the purposes for which the parties agreed that there should be a discretionary power.
 In the case at hand, the purpose of the discretionary power was to allow Metro to operate efficiently, which included controlling expenses.
 That is exactly what Metro did in exercising its discretion, so it was a reasonable use and within its duty of good faith.

-At Milosevic Fiske LLP, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters including contract disputes like the one described above.
+At Milosevic & Associates, our team of Toronto corporate commercial lawyers regularly represent clients in complex commercial litigation matters including contract disputes like the one described above.
 Over the years, our team of exceptional litigators has seen it all and has successfully fought for our clients’ rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to schedule a consultation.